-Borrow no more for your education than you will earn in the first year working in the field for which you are preparing.
+Borrow no more for your education than you earn in the first year working in the field you are preparing for.
 For example, if you are getting your degree to become an elementary school teacher in a city where first-year teachers are paid $27,000, your total student debt for your education (all of the years, not only one semester) should not exceed $27,000.
 That’s a rule of thumb you can rely on.

 Begin immediately to make payments